jo102tz/LibReDE-SARDE/README.md

 For more information, please refer to the official website: [LibReDE](http://descartes.tools/librede)

-The tool is currently under submission.
+The tool is currently under submission, therefore this page is still under construction.